-For Windows 95 or Windows 98 clients using the Microsoft Networks client, the default installation of AIX Fast Connect configures /var/cifs/netlogon/startup.bat as a global startup script for all these clients.
-The startup script parameter can be modified for these clients to support per-user or per-workstation scripts:
+For Windows 98 clients using the Microsoft Networks client, the default installation of AIX Fast Connect configures /var/cifs/netlogon/startup.bat as a global startup script for all these clients.
+The startup_script parameter can be modified for these clients to support per-user or per-workstation scripts:

-- Setting startup\script to %N.bat specifies that each login from workstation look for a startup script workstation.BAT, (in /var/cifs/netlogon, the NETLOGON share), regardless of the login user. - Setting startup script to %U.bat specifies that every login from username looks for a startup script username.BAT, (in /var/cifs/netlogon, the NETLOGON share), regardless of the PC workstation used. - Setting startup script to dcdb\users\%U\profile.bat provides compatibility with workstations configured for the IBM Networks client software, so every login goes to that user's profile directory and executes the profile.bat startup script, regardless of which client software is configured.
+- Setting startup_script to %N.bat specifies that each login from workstation look for a startup script workstation.BAT, (in /var/cifs/netlogon, the NETLOGON share), regardless of the login user. - Setting startup_script to %U.bat specifies that every login from username looks for a startup script username.BAT, (in lvar/cifs/netlogon, the NETLOGON share), regardless of the PC workstation used. - Setting startup_script to dcdb\users\%U\profile.bat provides compatibility with workstations configured for the IBM Networks client software, so every login goes to that user's profile directory and executes the profile.bat startup script, regardless of which client software is configured.

-For Windows 95 or Windows 98 or Windows NT clients using the IBM Networks client, the IBM Networks client always uses dcdb\users\username\profile.bat (in share IBMLAN\$) as its startup script.
-By default, AIX Fast Connect sets /var/cifs/netlogon/dcdb/users as a link to the /home directory (which is also the default for profiles path).
+For Windows 98 or Windows NT clients using the IBM Networks client, the IBM Networks client always uses dcdb\users\username\profile.bat (in share IBMLAN\$) as its startup script.
+By default, AIX Fast Connect sets /var/cifs/netlogon/dcdb/users as a link to the /home directory (which is also the default for profiles_path).
 This allows the user-specific profile.bat files to reside in those users' profile directories, which are also AIX-user home directories, by default.